AaronFeng753/Waifu2x-Extension-GUI/README.md

 ### `Image` & `GIF` & `Video` Super-Resolution using Deep Convolutional Neural Networks.

-### Key features:
+### Key features✨:
-- #### Multimedia support: Supports processing Image & GIF & Video at the same time.
+- #### 📺Multimedia support: Supports processing Image & GIF & Video at the same time.
-- #### Full image style support: Multiple built-in algorithms, 2D anime or your daily photos & videos, this software can handle all of them.
+- #### 😍Full image style support: Multiple built-in algorithms, 2D anime or your daily photos & videos, this software can handle all of them.
-- #### Great compatibility: Multiple built-in engines, compatible with almost all modern Windows PCs.
+- #### ✅Great compatibility: Multiple built-in engines, compatible with almost all modern Windows PCs.
 - Flexible multi-thread setting: You can adjust the number of threads freely while providing a complete set of settings for each engine, Take advantage of all the capabilities of your PC.
 - Numerous customizable settings: You can automate your workflow by adjusting the many customizable settings in the software.
 - Smart settings: This software can automatically adjust some software settings based on your PC hardware information and the information of the files you want to process.